 Which is better acrylic or polycarbonate?

-The alternative to acrylic is polycarbonate mirror.
-Polycarbonate is about twice the price of acrylic mirror, but is 200 times stronger than glass and its reflective qualities are better.
+Polycarbonate is about twice the price of acrylic mirror, but is 200 times stronger than glass (vs 20 x stonger for Acrylic) and its reflective qualities are better.
 This is the best option for an exterior outdoor use mirror if you are looking for a long-term high-end option.

 Another mirror finish material to consider is stainless steel.
 The reflection is similar to glass mirrors and while this is also an expensive option, it can be beautifully incorporated into sculpture and architecture in the garden.

 How to Hang or Attach your Garden Mirror

 Make sure that the mirror is securely attached to wherever you’re going to hang it.
 Assuming that you are using a mirror with a wooden frame, you can screw the corners of the frame directly to the surface where it will be mounted.
 Adhesives are also an option.

 If you have a mirror without a frame that has holes drilled in the corners (such as an old bathroom mirror), you can mount it using screws and preferably rubber washers.
 You can also hang it using NON-RUSTING wire attached to the back, with a securely placed hanger on the hanging surface.
 I don’t prefer this method though as anything that is outside is subject to the elements – and wind in particular can catch and pull something right off a wall.

 Mounting the mirror flush and firmly should be the goal.

 I’ve never heard of this being a legit problem in the garden but I have seen mention of it a time or two, so I will discuss.

 Be careful that there will be no problem with the mirror’s reflection starting a fire.
 It sounds a bit impossible and it mostly is – but not completely.